-H 1
+CODE: ISSUE:

-There is an excess of older housing, dilapidated and substandard housing stock, substandard property owned by non-resident landlords, and empty houses owned by heirs that live elsewhere
+H 1 There is an excess of older housing, dilapidated and substandard housing stock, substandard property owned by non-resident landlords, and empty houses owned by heirs that live elsewhere

+The need or opportunity is to:

-- a.
-Implement Minor Repair Program within the City to assist in controlling blighted and foreclosed properties and to aid in minor repair for the elderly - b.
-Work with Habitat for Humanity and Brush with Kindness programs to repair substandard housing - c.
-Work with County to establish a joint countywide land bank public authority to efficiently acquire, hold, and manage and develop tax foreclosed property (moved from Intergovernmental Coordination section) - d.
+a.
+Implement Minor Repair Program within the City to assist in controlling blighted and foreclosed properties and to aid in minor repair for the elderly b.
+Work with Habitat for Humanity and Brush with Kindness programs to repair substandard housing c.
+Work with County to establish a joint countywide land bank public authority to efficiently acquire, hold, and manage and develop tax foreclosed property (moved from Intergovernmental Coordination section) d.
 Enforce blighted property ordinance

-H2 There
+ISSUE:

-There is a lack of residential housing inventory and lank of land for residential development, but several properties adjacent to city limits have potential and developers are interested.
+H 2 There is a lack of residential housing inventory and lank of land for residential development, but several properties adjacent to city limits have potential and developers are interested.
 Current growth could be affected by increasing mortgage rates and high demand.

+The need or opportunity is to:

 Annex land for residential development

-H 3
+ISSUE:

-Northwest Georgia Housing Authority works well with the Rockmart government and has two recent projects providing affordable housing, but there is still a need for starter homes for transient population, and housing for the disabled.
+Η3 Northwest Georgia Housing Authority works well with the Rockmart government and has two recent projects providing affordable housing, but there is still a need for starter homes for transient population, and housing for the disabled.

+The need or opportunity is to:

-- a.
-Work with Northwest Georgia Housing Authority to plan and carry out projects using existing CDBG and CHIP funds. - b.
+a.
+Work with Northwest Georgia Housing Authority to plan and carry out projects using existing CDBG and CHIP funds.

+b.
 Work with Northwest Georgia Housing Authority to apply for HUD Section 811 Supportive Housing for Persons with Disabilities grant award